AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/timelines.md

 To program a timeline you record actions at specific times which can then be replayed by the console with the same timing.
-These are called **Triggers**.
+These are called <strong>Triggers</strong>.

 The following types of trigger can be created.
-You can record these actions in real time using **Live Record** or enter them as manual triggers at specified times using the touch screen.
+You can record these actions in real time using <strong>Live Record</strong>
+or enter them as manual triggers at specified times using the touch screen.

 Trigger             | Action